pcalves/garden/_notes/Why use Obsidian?.md

 1. It's modular - plugins, even core functionality, can be disabled and configured to tailor the desired experience
 2. It's local and offline first - I'm writing this as I can't access [Capacities](https://app.capacities.io)
 3. You can switch between source mode and reader mode, exposing the markdown file in all its glory
-4. It's [100% user-supported](./Clippings/100%25%20user-supported.md) – I really respect the business model
+4. It's [[100% user-supported|100% user-supported]] – I really respect the business model